har-in-air/ESP32_AUTO_WATER/README.md

 ## Minimizing circuit current drain

-The goal is to use a primary battery or a rechargeable battery with low self-discharge without needing to replace the battery or recharge it for a few months at least.
-E.g. 4 alkaline 1.5V AA batteries in series.
-Or 4 Eneloop 1.25V rechargeable batteries in series (they have very low self-discharge rates).
+The eventual goal is to use a primary battery or a rechargeable battery with low self-discharge without needing to replace the battery or recharge it for a few months at least.

-I used a Holtek HT7333 3.3V regulator because it draws very little quiescent current (~4uA) and has a low dropout voltage of 100mV.<br>
+I used a Holtek HT7333 3.3V regulator because it draws very little quiescent current (~4uA) and has a low dropout voltage of 100mV-150mV.

-The ESP32 is clocked at the minimum clock frequency (80MHz) that gives us WiFi capability.
+The ESP32 is clocked at the minimum clock frequency that gives us WiFi capability (80MHz).

 The capacitive moisture sensor draws ~6mA but is switched off after the reading is taken.